Kirsten0604/Kirsten0604.github.io/projects/think-uh.md

   - Meteor
   - Teamwork
   - UI
-summary: An app for UH Manoa ICS students and faculty to learn the basics of certain courses and tips on how to survive these pathways.
+summary: An app for UH Manoa students and faculty to learn the basics of certain courses and tips on how to survive these pathways.
 ---

 Organization Github Page: <a href="https://github.com/thinkuh"><i class="github icon"></i>ThinkUH</a>